Cherry Grove, New York: 20th century

 In 1921, the Perkinson family sold all the land east of Duryea Walk to Lone Hill, and then divided what was left into 109 building lots.
 A lot 50 × 80 ft could be purchased for $250 or less, and ocean-front lots cost no more than a dollar a front foot.
 Buildings from the newly deactivated Camp Upton in Yaphank, were ported over to form the core of the new colony.
 A post office was established in 1922 at the site of where "Tides" (formerly "The Monster") is today; the first boardwalks were built in 1929.
 In 1930, Duffy's Hotel replaced the original hotel and was the only place with electricity and a phone.

 The 1938 Long Island Express Hurricane destroyed much of Cherry Grove and discouraged mainlanders from coming.
-In their stead a new generation started coming from Manhattan including Greta Garbo, Xavier Cugat, Paulette Goddard, Pola Negri, Arlene Francis, and Earl Blackwell Jr. (publisher of the International Celebrity Register).
+In their stead, the gay community that already frequented the island settled there moving from Ocean Beach, with figures such as Antoine de Paris and W. H. Auden leading the way.

-In the 1950s, Cherry Grove became a "safe haven" or "LGBTQ mecca", one of three that included Provincetown, Massachusetts and Key West, where they "could only fleetingly enjoy a carefree, 24-hour-a-day queer life by running off to a handful of destinations comfortably removed from a homophobic America."
+In the 1950s, Cherry Grove was already known as a "safe haven" one of three that included Provincetown, Massachusetts, and Key West, where they "could only fleetingly enjoy a carefree, 24-hour-a-day queer life by running off to a handful of destinations comfortably removed from a homophobic America."
 Only 60 miles from New York City, it was isolated because of its location off Long Island that required access by a ferry or, at the time, seaplane.
 The gay aura of the town supposedly arose when Christopher Isherwood and W. H. Auden arrived dressed as Dionysus and Ganymede, carried aloft on a gilded litter by a group of singing followers.

+Truman Capote stayed at the Carrington House, just east of Cherry Grove, where in 1957, he completed his groundbreaking novella, Breakfast at Tiffany's.

-The hamlet's major hotel and lounge in the 1950s was Duffy’s, which burned on September 27, 1956, and was replaced by the Ice Palace Hotel.
+The hamlet's major hotel and lounge in the 1950s was Duffy's, which burned on September 27, 1956, and was replaced by the Ice Palace Hotel.
 John Eberhardt, a developer who died in 2014, was credited for building the Belvedere Hotel and many other properties in the hamlet, from 1956 to the 1970s.